New Digs

 Damnit Game of the Week: Super Mario World Flash

-Filed under: , , by: reluctant _gamer
+Filed under: , , by: Anonymous

 Since I paid homage to one of the many clones of Super Mario, I suppose I should pay homage to the little mustached Italian Man himself.
 I present you with Super Mario Flash!
 While in one of my stirring librarian classes, I stumbled upon this little beauty.